jasonbuechler/fw9900Pv3/README.md

 I'm pretty sure that "WWyift*" is the aes-128-cbc key for Step2_FosIPC_F_app_ver2.x.1.42.bin, based on the fact that it was the only key that didn't die with a "bad decrypt" error.
 HOWEVER, I don't know what the output file is.
 And it's bedtime so I'm not going to look any more into it ;)

 Uploading it here for reference, though!
+(I had to split it in 2 parts to get around the filesize upload restriction.
+I used 7zip but I think you can combine with just about anything, including `cat test.bin* > test.bin`.)

 ```
 C:\>openssl enc -d -aes-128-cbc -in Step2_FosIPC_F_app_ver2.x.1.42.bin -out test.bin -md md5 -k "Wyift*"